ryantd42/NY-Legislative-Git/2023/S2566B-2023/bill.md

   45. "REGISTRY APPLICATION" MEANS AN APPLICATION PROPERLY COMPLETED AND FILED  WITH  THE OFFICE BY A DESIGNATED CAREGIVER UNDER ARTICLE THREE OF THIS CHAPTER.
   § 2.
+Subdivision 4 of section 30 of the cannabis law is REPEALED.
-Subdivisions 4, 5, 6, 7, 8, 9 and 10 of section 30 of the  canna-
+  § 3.
+Subdivisions 5, 6, 7, 8, 9 and 10 of section 30 of  the  cannabis
- bis law are amended to read as follows:
+ law are amended to read as follows:

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD06534-02-4
+  LBD06534-03-4
- S. 2566--A  2
+ S. 2566--B  2

-  4. [Every  practitioner  shall  consult  the  prescription monitoring program registry prior to making or issuing  a  certification,  for  the purpose  of  reviewing  a  patient's  controlled  substance history.
-For purposes of this section, a practitioner may  authorize  a  designee  to consult  the  prescription  monitoring  program  registry  on his or her behalf, provided that such designation is  in  accordance  with  section thirty-three hundred forty-three-a of the public health law.
-  5.]
-The  practitioner  shall  give the certification to the certified patient OR THE CERTIFIED PATIENT'S DESIGNATED  CAREGIVER,  and  place  a copy  in  the  patient's  health  care  record.
+  [5.]
+4. The practitioner shall give the certification to the certified patient  OR  THE  CERTIFIED  PATIENT'S DESIGNATED CAREGIVER, and place a copy in the patient's  health  care  record.
 SUCH  CERTIFICATION  SHALL INCLUDE  INFORMATION SUFFICIENT FOR A REGISTERED ORGANIZATION TO CONFIRM THAT THE CERTIFICATION IS VALID IN ACCORDANCE WITH SECTION THIRTY-TWO OF THIS  ARTICLE  AND  AS  DETERMINED BY THE BOARD IN REGULATION.
 THE BOARD MAY, BY RULES AND REGULATIONS,  ESTABLISH  A  CODE,  INCLUDING  BUT  NOT